pygame/pygame/docs/reST/ref/sdl2_video.rst

    .. method:: focus

       | :sl:`Raise the window above other windows and set the input focus.
-The "input_only" argument is only supported on X11.`
+The input_only argument is only supported on X11.`
       | :sg:`focus(input_only=False) -> None`

    .. method:: restore